amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

    #SBATCH --mail-type=[mailtype]
    #SBATCH --mail-user=[username]@clemson.edu

-*Note*: Only the highlighted lines are necessary.
-The last four options are optional.
+*Note*: At the least, please set the parameters for the highlighted lines.
+The only line that is absolutely required is the first: ``#!/bin/bash``.
+The unhighlighted options may be helpful for organizational purposes, but are optional.

 **Explanation**: